aer0ss/aerofs/docs/engineering/requirements/customer-analytics.md

 * Enable Sales team to identify customers who demonstrate steady growth and actively reach out to them to upsell/renew.

 ## Important Things to Keep in Mind

-* Analytics should be an opt-in feature
+* Analytics should be an opt-out feature
 * We should not collect any sensitive information from customers
 * Should not take any additional effort on Admin's part to enable analytics on their appliance

 ## Functional Requirements

 ### Data Sets of Interest